shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Good night, my pups.”
 Mother closed the door behind her.

 ## 13. Scene: next day, ersie fits cuffs for muddy

+[alude to more daily challenges happening, so this time pressure doesn’t come out of nowhere]

+[slightly rewrite this to put more time pressure on ersie, like wryonin’s howl happening while she is working]

 When the morning hour howl woke her up, Ersie threw off her covers and bolted out the door, skipping breakfast, as usual.
 She ran to her workshop, where she rushed to the bracers.